mustafaCoskunAgu/SiGraC/README.md

 ], default='HDI', help='The embedding learning method')
 For various convolution matrix option change HDI to RA, HPI,etc.

-For any question email me via mustafa.coskun@agu.edu.tr
+For any question email me via coskunmustafa@ankara.edu.tr

 If you find this code useful, please cite: